Community detection in network using Szegedy quantum walk: Dependency on the initial state

 Different choice of initial states makes the limiting probability distribution different.
-For example consider the graph depicted in \autoref{initial_state_graph_example}.
-The equal superposition state is an eigenvector of the evolution operator in equation \eqref{Szegedy matrix}.
-It remains unchanged in every step of quantum walk.
-Therefore, the probability distribution on edges is also unchanged.
-We did not get any useful information from it.
-But, when we choose the initial state $\ket{\psi_0}$ mentioned in equation \eqref{initial_state}, we observe two edges $(0, 1)$ and $(0, 2)$ having higher probability values than the other.
-Note that, the graph in \autoref{initial_state_graph_example} is a barbell graph having two communities in it which are $C_1 = \{2, 5, 6\}$ and $C_2 = \{1, 3, 4\}$.
-Removing $(0, 1)$ and $(0, 2)$ from the graph generates these communities, which are indicated by the limiting probability distribution generated by $\ket{\psi_0}$.
+For example consider the barbell graph depicted in \autoref{initial_state_graph_example}.
+The state in equation \eqref{equal_superposition_state} is an eigenvector of the evolution operator $U_{sz}$.
+Therefore, the probability distribution on edges $\Pi'$ generated by $\ket{\psi_0'}$ is unchanged in every time step.
+But, choosing the initial state $\ket{\psi_0}$ mentioned in equation \eqref{initial_state} we obtain probability distribution $\Pi$.
+We observe two edges $(0, 1)$ and $(0, 2)$ having higher probability values than the others.
+Removing them, we get two communities.
+We mention the two probability distributions $\Pi$ and $\Pi'$ in Table \ref{different_probability_distributions}.